Brian Cox – Por Que Precisamos Dos Exploradores

 It can be beautiful.
 It can reveal quite astonishing things.

-Pode ser lindo.
+Pode ser bela.
 Pode revelar coisas bastante surpreendentes.

 It can also, I think, finally